moj-analytical-services/splink/docs/dev_guides/changing_splink/dependency_management.md

 ### Versioning Guidance

-**Establish Minimum Supported Versions**
+#### Establish Minimum Supported Versions

 * **Align with Python Versions**: Select the minimum required versions for dependencies based on the earliest version of Python we plan to support.
 This approach is aligned with our policy on [**Sunsetting End-of-Life Python Versions**](#sunsetting-end-of-life-python-versions), ensuring Splink remains compatible across a broad spectrum of environments.
 * **Document Reasons**:  Where appropriate, clearly document why specific versions are chosen as minimums, including any critical features or bug fixes that dictate these choices.
-We should look to do this in pull requests implementing the change and/or as comments in [`pyproject.toml`](https://github.com/moj-analytical-services/splink/blob/9499e4ee93e6157fcc6f228b60592a7cf97bb6a0/pyproject.toml#L143).
+We should look to do this in pull requests implementing the change and as comments in [`pyproject.toml`](https://github.com/moj-analytical-services/splink/blob/9499e4ee93e6157fcc6f228b60592a7cf97bb6a0/pyproject.toml#L143).
 Doing so allows us to easily track versioning decisions.

-**Prefer Open Version Constraints**
+#### Prefer Open Version Constraints

 * **Use Open Upper Bounds**: Wherever feasible, avoid setting an upper version limit for a dependency.
 This reduces compatibility conflicts with external packages and allows the user to decide their versioning strategy at the application level.
 * **Monitor Compatibility**: Actively monitor the development of our core dependencies to anticipate significant updates (such as new major versions) that might necessitate code changes.
-Within Splink, this is particularly relevant for both Sqlglot and :simple-duckdb:, that (semi)frequently release new, breaking changes.
+Within Splink, this is particularly relevant for both SQLGlot and :simple-duckdb: DuckDB, that (semi)frequently release new, breaking changes.

-**Compatibility Checks**
+#### Compatibility Checks

 * **Automated Testing**: Use Continuous Integration (CI) to help test the latest python and package versions.
 This helps identify compatibility issues early.
 * **Matrix Testing**: Test against a matrix of dependencies or python versions to ensure broad compatibility. [pytest_run_tests_with_cache.yml](https://github.com/moj-analytical-services/splink/blob/master/.github/workflows/pytest_run_tests_with_cache.yml) is currently our broad compatability check for supported versions of python.

-**Handling Breaking Changes**
+#### Handling Breaking Changes

 * **Temporary Version Pinning for Major Changes**: In cases where a dependency introduces breaking changes that we cannot immediately accommodate, we should look to temporarily pin to a specific version or version range until we have an opportunity to update Splink.
 * **Adaptive Code Changes**: When feasible, adapt code to be compatible with new major versions of dependencies.
 This may include conditional logic to handle differences across versions.
-An example of this can be found within [`input_column.py`](https://github.com/moj-analytical-services/splink/blob/d15c7adb8776260445615f7934c86e819b998c99/splink/input_column.py#L338), where we adjust how column identifiers are extracted from sqlglot based on its version.
+An example of this can be found within [`input_column.py`](https://github.com/moj-analytical-services/splink/blob/d15c7adb8776260445615f7934c86e819b998c99/splink/input_column.py#L338), where we adjust how column identifiers are extracted from SQLGlot based on its version.

-**Documentation and Communication**
+#### Documentation and Communication

 * **Clear Documentation**: Clearly log installation instructions within the [Getting Started](https://moj-analytical-services.github.io/splink/getting_started.html#install) section of our documentation.
 This should cover not only standard installation procedures but also specialised instructions, for instance, installing a [:simple-duckdb:-less version of Splink](https://github.com/moj-analytical-services/splink/pull/1244), for locked down environments.
 * **Log Dependency Changes in the Changelog**: Where dependencies are adjusted, ensure that changes are logged within [`CHANGELOG.md`](https://github.com/moj-analytical-services/splink/blob/master/CHANGELOG.md).
 This can help simplify debugging and creates a guide that can be easily referenced.

-**User Support and Feedback**
+#### User Support and Feedback

 * **Issue Tracking**: Actively track and address issues related to dependency compatibility.
 Where users are having issues, have them report their package versions through either `pip freeze` or `pip-chill`, so we can more easily identify what may have caused the problem.
 * **Feedback Loops**: Encourage feedback from users regarding compatibility and dependency issues.
 Streamline the reporting process in our issues log.